Kenjiro Yamashita: Hobbies

 Yamashita is known for having various hobbies, and he has said that he wants to be a second George Tokoro, who is also known for having a diversity of hobbies.

 Fishing

 One of Yamashita's biggest enthusiasms is fishing, especially Bass fishing.
 He started Bass Fishing when he was in elementary school under the influence of manga Grander Musashi, and his love for fishing grew deeper as he grew up.
 He had even considered becoming a professional angler.
 In 2019, he got a boating license so that he could drive his own boat when fishing.

-He promoted fishing enthusiastically in both his radio programs, Sandaime J Soul Brothers Yamashita Kenjiro's All Night Nippon and Sandaime J Soul Brothers Yamashita Kenjiro's Zero Base, apart from his SNS account.
+He promoted fishing in both his radio programs, Sandaime J Soul Brothers Yamashita Kenjiro's All Night Nippon and Sandaime J Soul Brothers Yamashita Kenjiro's Zero Base, apart from his SNS account.
 He won the "Cool Anglers Award 2019" and "Cool Anglers Award 2020" for his passionate promotion of fishing to the public.
 He is the first person to win this award in two continuous years.

 He became a YouTuber in 2019 to share his hobbies (mainly fishing) with the world.